TheBrunoRM/Skywars/README.md

     do not work because of Bukkit limitations on message sending.\
     If you find a way to send an actionbar message on Bukkit, please open an issue or a pull request.

-Contact me in Discord: BrunoRM#7316
+Contact me in Discord: brunorm